 Play for Everyone: Reflects all the ways people (and their nonhuman family members) want to play, move and interact with THPRD, including participation in classes, activities, exercise, and sports; play in creative parks and playgrounds with imaginative new features throughout the year.

 Accessible and Safe: Represents themes related to the overall maintenance of facilities and equipment and the ability of all THPRD residents to access their THPRD amenities safely.
 It also includes recommendations for ways to make facilities and programming more enjoyable and financially accessible for everyone.

-November 18, 2020: The THPRD Visioning Task Force was honored with the Harold M. Haynes Citizen Involvement Award by the Washington County Board of Commissioners.
-The Visioning Task Force was recognized by the Washington County Committee for Community Involvement, which noted, “We were particularly impressed with the intentional commitment to building a diverse task force representative of the community it serves, and the fervent dedication of the volunteers involved,” Kathy Stallkamp, Chair of the Committee.
+November 18, 2020: The THPRD Visioning Task Force was honored with the Harold M. Haynes Citizen Involvement Award by the Washington County Board of Commissioners for their work.
+The Washington County Committee for Community Involvement recognized the group's efforts.
+Kathy Stallkamp, Committee Chair, noted, "We were particularly impressed with the intentional commitment to building a diverse task force representative of the community it serves, and the fervent dedication of the volunteers involved."
 Read the media release.